AAUW’s Sister-to-Sister Summit brings together diverse, middle school girls to address issues that concern them.

 The Middle School years are a transition from childhood to teen, when girls often encounter problems with self-esteem, academic pressure, temptations, disappointment or rejection.
 AAUW Sister-to-Sister Summits provide girls the tools to help them deal with these various obstacles, while encouraging them to stay in school, graduate from high school and strive to attend college.

-The 2018 Summit was the 18th consecutive year for Sister-to-Sister.
-This year, nine women formed the steering committee which met during the late spring and summer to plan the fall event.
+The 2019 Summit will be the 19th consecutive year for Sister-to-Sister.
+Last year, nine women formed the steering committee which met during the late spring and summer to plan the fall event.
 Annual expenses run between $1000-2500.
 Tarrant County College graciously provides the venue and food (breakfast and lunch) without cost.
 FWISD provides bus transportation without cost as well.
 In addition to items solicited from local businesses, our members donate items to be put in the girls’ gift bags.
 We purchase t-shirts for each of the girls and this year also purchased age-appropriate books to add to their gift bags.

 Counselors from FWISD middle schools invite the students to attend and secure permission slips from the parents.
 Our contacts at TCU, TCC and Tarleton State recruit the college women volunteers, who are given training in the curriculum and objectives.
 We usually have 30-35 college women mentors.